joshuaseligman18/GoVM/README.md

 ```
 *Rd: The destination register (X0 - X30)* <br />
 *Rm: The register to use in determining the address (X0 - X30, XZR)* <br />
-*Addr: The 9-bit unsigned value to add to the value in Rm to determine the memory location (0x000 - 0x1FF)*
+*Addr: The 9-bit signed 2's complement value to add to the value in Rm to determine the memory location (0x000 - 0x1FF)*

 **LDURB** - Loads a byte from memory into a register.
 ```